 Master of Science (MS) in Energy, Environmental & Chemical Engineering (EECE)

 The MS degree is a research-focused master's program for students interested in studying environmental engineering, energy systems and chemical engineering.
-This degree is typically a two-year program that requires the completion of course work and a research thesis project under the supervision of a faculty member.
+This degree is typically a two-year program that requires the completion of course work and may include the completion of a research or thesis project under the supervision of a faculty member.

 Doctoral students may also receive an MS in EECE "along the way" in their PhD program.
 They should have passed the PhD proposal defense, completed 30 units of required course work, and published or submitted at least one peer-reviewed journal manuscript from their thesis research.